alvarobasilys/RoadDamageRecognition/README.md

 ---
 Recognizing road damage from a video

-This is my final project program for finish my undergraduate study
+This is my final project program to finish my undergraduate study Some Output Example
+---
 ![](yolo-road.gif)